eACLS Logo

 • Complete any required future updates for eACLS™.

-A Course Coordinator's status is valid for two years.
+A Course Coordinator's status is valid for 2 years.
 To renew this status, the individual must be involved with at least one course during this period.
-Additional information about course coordinator, instructor, and medical director responsibilities can be found in the eACLS™ Administrative Guidelines and Educational Center Agreement.
+Additional information about course coordinator and medical director responsibilities can be found in the eACLS™ Administrative Guidelines and Educational Center Agreement.
 Click here to view these documents.

 Is a Medical Director needed for eACLS™?